-- Relevance of the piece to the building or city, its values, culture, and people - The aesthetic significance of an individual work of public art.
-Aesthetic significance refers to the extent to which the proposed piece manifests the distinctive qualities of historical, emerging, or developing trends in the media/ venue represented. - The significance of the artist or artists. - The relative uniqueness of the work of art, including factors of originality and authenticity. - The ethical position occupied by the work of art, including consideration of provenance. - The contribution an individual work of art can be expected to make to Town's developing collection of public art. - Appropriateness to site, including (for outdoor sites) appropriateness to the site's adjacent architecture, hardscaping, and landscaping.
-Public art in the public domain should interpret the Public space by making its scale and form a more tangible experience. - Appear to have influenced the architecture that defines public space, or possess sufficient presence to influence the defining infill development. - The appropriate use of public resources, including funding, staffing, etc. - The Town's ability to assure the proper long-term care of the individual work of public art, including security, conservation, and maintenance. - The safety of the work of public art, as well as the safety of users interacting with it. - Where works of art come as donations, the Town's ability to manage effectively the long-term stewardship of donor relationships.
+- Relevance of the piece to the building or the Town and its values, culture, and people; AND - The aesthetic significance of an individual work of public art or private art, provided that such aesthetic significance refers to the extent to which the proposed piece manifests the distinctive qualities of historical, emerging, or developing trends in the media / venue represented; AND - The significance of the artist or artists; AND - The relative uniqueness of the work of art, including factors of originality and authenticity, without deviation from a standard of excellence; AND - The ethical position occupied by the work of art, including consideration of provenance; AND - The contribution an individual work of art can be expected to make to Town's developing collection of art and culture; AND - Appropriateness to the site, including (for outdoor sites) appropriateness to the site's adjacent architecture, landscape architecture, and aesthetic.
+Public art in the public domain should interpret the Public space by making its scale and form a more tangible experience; AND - Appear to have influenced the architecture that defines public space, semi-public space, or possess sufficient presence to influence the defining infill development; AND - The ability of the Town, the homeowners' association, or the property owners' association as applicable to ensure the proper long-term care of the individual work of art, including security, conservation, and maintenance; AND - The safety of the work of public art, as well as the safety of users interacting with it; AND - Where works of art come as donations, the Town's ability to manage effectively the long-term stewardship of donor relationships.